jessicatenfen/CreateUrlLambda/README.md

 ## :page_with_curl: About

-This function belong to a project that delivers a serveless URL shortening service that was built with AWS services, using Lambda, API Gateway and S3.
-AWS services permit that we build scalabre and cost-efficient applications.
+This function belongs to a serverless URL shortening service built with AWS services, including Lambda, API Gateway, and S3.
+AWS services enable the creation of scalable and cost-efficient applications.
 This project was developed during a free Rocketseat event.

 ## :large_blue_diamond: Technologies